Skip to content Skip to main navigation Report an accessibility issue

 Video credit: COIL at FIU Global

-COIL is also a high-impact teaching and learning practice that combine collaborative assignments/projects with diversity/global learning and, depending on course design, can have elements of service or community-based learning or undergraduate research.
+COIL is also a high-impact teaching and learning practice that combines collaborative assignments/projects with diversity/global learning and, depending on course design, can have elements of service or community-based learning or undergraduate research.

 Collaborative Online International Learning (COIL) is a type of virtual exchange.
 It is a cost-effective pedagogical approach to connecting students across cultures for learning and collaboration.
 It utilizes technology to enhance global learning and facilitate intercultural development as students complete activities and projects based on course learning objectives.